-As a locksmith, how do you want people to see you when you walk into a room?
 At the least, you want every customer to feel relief that you’re the one who showed up.
 And when you leave, you want customers to speak highly of your finished work and integrity.
 Building up your reputation as an expert takes time, and if you haven’t gotten your locksmith license, you need to get started.

-The process of getting a California locksmith license is straightforward, and we’ll answer every important question to get you started.
+Getting a California locksmith license is straightforward, and we’ll answer every important question to get you started.

 When applying for a locksmith license in California, companies and employees have two options: